Feel free to email us via: [email protected], or phone: 604 872 2928.

 Half Marathon Pace Times: 1:30, 1:45, 2:00, 2:15, 2:30

 More music, more cheering, and more spectators!
-For 2016, we’re adding more on-course entertainment to motivate, inspire, and entertain our runners.
-Watch for local musical groups, community cheer groups, dance groups, and thousands and thousands of spectators along the course on May 1, 2016.
+We’re adding more on-course entertainment to motivate, inspire, and entertain our runners.
+Watch for local musical groups, community cheer groups, dance groups, and thousands and thousands of spectators along the course.

 There will be 34 different music groups/bands/musicians across both the Marathon and the Half Marathon